TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Introduction/Index.rst

 Encapsulation
 ~~~~~~~~~~~~~

 Using extensions are a powerful way to get the most out of TYPO3.
 Extensions can be installed, deinstalled, replaced, etc. and extend the core system with functions and features not shipped with the core system.
 An extension typically consists of PHP files, but can also (or only) contain design templates (HTML, CSS, JavaScript files, etc.) and global configuration.
-The visual appearance of a website does not require any PHP code and therefore the site package extension described in this tutorial consists of design template and some basic site configuration files only.
-This means, the reader does not require any programming knowledge as such.
+The visual appearance of a website does not require any PHP code necessarily.
+However, the site package extension described in this tutorial contains exactly two PHP files (plus a handful of HTML/CSS and configuration files) to work as an *extension* in TYPO3.
+The PHP code can be copied from this tutorial if the reader does not have any programming knowledge as such.

 Version Control
 ~~~~~~~~~~~~~~~